-Membership is open to juniors who have completed at least one semester and have a GPA of 3.75 or higher in upper level courses.
+Membership is open to juniors who have completed at least one semester and who rank in the top 33 percent of student GPA's.

 Social Work Study Abroad Opportunities

 The Augsburg BSW program is a leader in international education for its students.
 All majors are encouraged to study abroad at some point in their academic career.
 Through The Center for Global Education and Experience, the BSW program offers an award-winning semester study abroad program in Cuernavaca, Mexico.
 Students in the spring semester of their junior year study social work in Mexico and finish their degrees on time.
 The Social Work department also offers a rotating selection of faculty-led, short courses to countries such as China, Slovenian, South Africa and India.